 How is a fast heart rate treated?

 You may need treatment if your fast heart rate continues or happens often.
 You may need medicine, procedures, or surgery.
-Your healthcare provider may send you to a cardiologist for other tests.
+Your provider may also send you to a cardiologist for other tests.

-What can I do to help prevent a fast heart rate?
+What can I do to help manage or prevent a fast heart rate?

 - Do not smoke.
 Nicotine and other chemicals in cigarettes can cause damage to your heart.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Do not use illegal drugs.
 Drugs such as meth and cocaine can increase your heart rate.
 Talk to your healthcare provider if you use illegal drugs and want to quit.

 - Get more rest.
 Fatigue can cause your heart rate to increase.
 Ask your healthcare provider about the best exercise plan for you.